codefellows/portland-201n2/week_5-6/README.md

 ###Class 13
 1. Code Review
-2. JavaScript Drag & Drop

 +++BREAK+++

+2. CSS Transitions and Animations
 3. Planning and Building a Project